Sindri-Labs/sindri-js/README.md

 ### Using Docker

-Most of the project commands should be relatively easy to run natively on any system with node and Yarn v1 installed, but a Docker Compose configuration is provided as a convenience.
+Most of the project commands should be relatively easy to run natively on any system with node and npm installed, but a Docker Compose configuration is provided as a convenience.
 In addition to ensuring that the proper dependencies are available, the container is also configured to install the package globally as a symbolic link with `npm link` and automatically rebuild it whenever files change.
 This means that the `sindri` command inside the container should always reflect your local code changes.